courtneyphillips/salon-database/README.md

 ## Tests

-Both method and integration tests for Interactive Dictionary utilize the RSpec.
+Both method and integration tests for Salon Management utilize the RSpec.
 Simply run `gem install rspec`, if it's not already installed, simply issue the command `rspec`, while located in the project's file.

 ## Contact